VincentS/Metanome-Wiki/Adding-a-new-Algorithm-Type.md

 **frontend**

-Update the javascript and html files in the following folders: `webapp/src/app/new` and `webapp/src/app/result`
+Update the javascript and html files in the

+The relevant folders are `src/app/new` and `src/app/result`

 **testing_algorithms**